 Outdoor Voices TechSweat Zip Bra ($75)

 I'm calling a new trend in activewear: sherpa jackets.
-In the past couple of weeks, I have seen so many of our favorite activewear brands come out with their version of the cuddly, warm jacket.
-(Full disclosure: I am the owner of two).
+I saw so many of our favorite activewear brands come out with their version of the cuddly, warm jacket last season.
+(Full disclosure: I am the owner of two.)

 Zella Live In High Waist Leggings ($59)